jaimiles23/Multiplication-Medley/README.md

     }
 }
 ```

 The nested dictionary keys and values are as follow:
 - `date`: str, ISO-formatted
 - `table_1`: int, 1st number of times table
 - `table_2`: int, 2nd number of times table
-- `int_incorrect`: int, number of times user answered incorrectly.
+- `int_incorrect`: int, number of times user answered incorrectly

-There are _2 issues_ with this nested dictionary data structure.
+There are _2 challenges_ with this nested dictionary data structure.

 1. **Repetitive dictionay keys between dates**.

-For instance, a user may mess up the question 9 x 6 on two separate dates.
-The resulting dictionary would look similar to this.
+When a user incorrectly answers the question 9 x 6 on two separate dates, the resulting dictionary would like this:
 ```python3
 wrong_quest_by_date = {
     2020-06-18   :   {